nanjunda/gregorian_to_ancient_calendars/docs/walkthrough.md

 I have implemented a Python-based Hindu Panchanga Converter that takes a Gregorian date, time, and location to provide traditional Vedic calendar elements.

+## Version 2.0: iCal & Vedic Recurrence
+I have enhanced the application to support recurring Vedic events saved in iCal (.ics) format.

+### New Features in v2.0
+*   **Title Support:** Specify a title for your event (e.g., "Father's Birthday").
+*   **Vedic Recurrence Engine:** Automatically finds the Gregorian dates for the same **Masa**, **Paksha**, and **Tithi** for the next 10 years.
+*   **Detailed iCal Description:** Every event in the generated calendar file includes the full "Hindu Panchanga Report" for that specific day.
+*   **Downloadable iCal (.ics):** A button is available in the Web UI to download the generated file for import into Google/Apple/Outlook calendars.

+### Technical Search Logic
+The system uses a **+/- 30-day search window** around the anniversary date to account for lunar-solar drift and "Adhika Masa" (intercalary months), ensuring the Vedic attributes are perfectly matched.

+## Web User Interface
+The UI has been updated with a "Title" field and a "Download 10-Year iCal" button.

 ## Features Implemented
 *   **Geolocation:** Automatic resolution of coordinates and timezones using `geopy` and `timezonefinder`.
 *   **Astronomical Precision:** High-precision Sun and Moon positions using `skyfield`.